reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 ![Email](http://i1071.photobucket.com/albums/u516/Brumface/6591de37-b666-48b2-b868-8a0e1b16a303_zpsmtqlwhvq.png)

 - **Accounts**: allows you to create e-mail accounts, as well as pick your passwords for them.
-You can manage e-mail accounts separately for a specific domain.
+You can manage e-mail accounts separately for a each domain.
 - **Forwarders**:  this allows you to send a copy of any incoming email from one address to another so that you only have one inbox to check.
 You can also use this section to forward all email accounts from one domain to another.
 - **MX Entry**: allows you to reroute a domain's incoming mail to a specific server; this is used to create a backup mail exchanger to take care of email in case a server fails.
 - **Default Address**: this feature will "catch" emails that are sent to an invalid email address for your domain.
 - **AutoResponders**: Set up an email account to send automated emails.
 - **Mailing Lists**: Creating a mailing list allows you to use a single address to send an email to multiple addresses.
 - **Track Delivery**: Exactly what it sounds like; track the delivery route of a specific email.
-- **Global Filters**: This interface allows you to create and manage your server filters all of the email that your domains' email accounts receive.
+- **Global Filters**: This interface allows you to create and manage your server filters for all of the email that your domains' email accounts receive.
-- **User Filters**: Create and manage email filters for an email address to avoid spam and redirect mail.
+- **User Filters**: Create and manage email filters for individual email addressed to avoid spam and redirect mail.
 - **Authentication**: Helps prevent spam so incoming and outcoming messages can be detected with verifiable information.
 - **Address Importer**: Allows you to create multiple email addresses or forwarders for your account.
 These can be imported on a CSV or XLS file from your computer.
 - **Apache SpamAssassin**: is a filter that identifies spam by using a range of tests with statistical methods.
-- **BoxTrapper**:protects your inbox from spam by requiring all email senders not on your Whitelist to reply to a verification email before you can receive their mail.
+- **BoxTrapper**: protects your inbox from spam by requiring all email senders not on your Whitelist to reply to a verification email before you can receive their mail.

 ##### Databases

 The Databases section allows you to create MySQL and PostgreSQL databases and users, and to modify and access to them.
 SQL stands for **Structured Query Language**.
 SQL is an international standard in querying and retrieving information from databases.
 PostgreSQL is an object-relational database management system.
 There are several tools in the cPanel Database section:

 ![Databases](http://i1071.photobucket.com/albums/u516/Brumface/044235dc-484e-4f5c-be9d-1adefd145e1e_zpsxovjasdc.png)

-- **phpMyAdmin**: manages a single database as well as a whole MySQL server.
+- **phpMyAdmin**: manage a single database as well as a whole MySQL server.
 See more about the supported features of phpMyAdmin [here](http://cpanel.huskerdu.reclaimhosting.com/cpsess1679149195/3rdparty/phpMyAdmin/doc/html/intro.html).
-- **MySQL Database** & **MySQL Database Wizard**: allows you to store and manage large amounts of information over the web; these are essential to running web-based applications, for example: bulletin boards, content management systems, and online shopping carts.
-The Wizard guides you through the setup of a MySQL database and user privileges.
+- **MySQL Database** & **MySQL Database Wizard**: allows you to store and manage large amounts of information over the web; these are essential to running web-based applications like bulletin boards, content management systems, and online shopping carts.
+The Wizard guides you through setting up a MySQL database and user privileges.
 - **Remote MySQL**: You can use this to add a specific domain name so visitors can connect to your MySQL databases.

 ##### Metrics